 There should be structured and freeform portions to each 1:1, giving both parties the opportunity to offer useful feedback and insights.
 You’ll need regular blocks of time on your schedule to ensure consistent results.

-7. Improve Your Processes
+4. Improve Your Processes.

 Your sales team may have some truly talented people, but processes help determine whether they can succeed or not.
 How do processes relate to sales training?

 Asking your team members to identify process gaps will help them think about the big picture, which can bring them around to become candidates for future sales leadership positions.
-Hint: Look at follow-up practices!

-If on-boarding seems like a chore, then it’s time to look closely at it and how it could be better.
+If onboarding seems like a chore, then it’s time to look closely at it and how it could be better.
 After all, it’s the one sales training experience everyone will have the same way.

-On-boarding shouldn’t end with a basic explanation of the rules: Immerse your new team members in call playbacks, let them shadow calls, and have them ride along to achieve more.
+Onboarding shouldn’t end with a basic explanation of the rules: Immerse your new team members in call playbacks, let them shadow calls, and have them ride along to achieve more.

-5. Shift to Assessment-Based Learning
+6. Shift to Assessment-Based Learning.

 No matter your background or interests, new information quickly fades from your mind if you don’t use it or reinforce it.

 Most traditional sales training programs focus on adoption – whether or not sales reps participated – but assessment is where the real action is.
-Implement more assessment and you’ll soon see where team skills are growing (or not.)
+Implement more assessment, and you’ll soon see where team skills are growing (or not).

-4. Institute Daily Microtraining
+7. Institute Daily Micro-Training.

-Recent research has uncovered more about the power of “micro-habits,” simple habits that take only a few seconds to execute: They can lead to major, long-term behavioral changes over time.
+Recent research has uncovered more about the power of “micro-habits,” simple habits that take only a few seconds to execute.
+They can lead to major, long-term behavioral changes over time.

 The same principles can be used in sales training.
-Spending just ten minutes a day on a topic can build new sales muscles as long as the effort is consistent and feedback is available.
+Spending just 10 minutes a day on a topic can build new sales muscles as long as the effort is consistent and feedback is available.